CUBRID/cubrid-manual/en/admin/ha.rst

 Load Balancing Structure
 ------------------------

-The load balancing structure increases the availability of the CUBRID servie by placing several nodes in the HA configuration (one master node and one slave node) and distributes read-load.
+The load balancing structure increases the availability of the CUBRID service by placing several nodes in the HA configuration (one master node and one slave node) and distributes read-load.

 Because the replica nodes receive replication logs from the nodes in the HA configuration and maintain the same data, and because the nodes in the HA configuration do not receive replication logs from the replica nodes, its network and disk usage rate is lower than that of the multiple-slave structure.